Things to Do on a Budget in Santa Rosa this Summer

 The Scandia Family Fun Center

-Located a 10-minute drive south of central Santa Rosa, the Scandia Family Fun Center offers a wide array of action-packed amusements for visitors of all ages and tastes, making it a hugely popular summer attractions.
-Among the favourite amenities are a miniature golf course, bumper boats, bumper cars, blaster boats, and an arcade packed full of classic machines and video games.
+Located just a short drive south of Santa Rosa, the Scandia Family Fun Center offers a wide range of action-packed amusements suitable for visitors of all ages.
+Popular attractions include miniature golf, bumper boats, bumper cars, blaster boats, and an arcade filled with classic games.

 By Paul Joseph